mtlynch/mtlynch.io/content/posts/aardvarkd/index.md

 So, it's the end of the internship, and Fog Creek is finally launching Copilot.
 This feels like the climax of the film &mdash; the result of all the work we've watched the interns do throughout the movie.

-The interns and employees start a betting pool to predict when they'll make their first sale.
+The interns and employees start competing to predict when they'll make their first sale.
 Some guessed it would happen within a minute of launch, while others thought it might take up to an hour.

 {{<img src="sale-predictions.webp" max-width="600px" caption="Fog Creek employees and interns make optimistic predictions about the first sale of Copilot">}}